frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/ros-matlab-communication.md

+In this section, you will learn how to connect two powerful environments: MATLAB and ROS.
+The knowledge that you will gain in this section will be highly used in the [Open Manipulator Lab](https://frdedynamics.github.io/hvl_robotics_website/courses/ele306/tb2) and in your semester project.

 The ROS-Matlab communication is way easier than many of you might think.
 What you need is just [MATLAB ROS Toolbox](https://www.mathworks.com/products/ros.html).
 Please make sure that you have the toolbox installed: Home > Add-Ons > Manage Add-Ons:

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/shared/ros/matlab-toolbox.png)